alphagov/government-digital-strategy/source/partials/quarters/_july-13.md

 We’re pushing on with implementing the [Government Digital Strategy](/digital/); the National Audit Office (NAO) report, [Digital Britain 2](http://www.nao.org.uk/report/digital-britain-2-putting-users-at-the-heart-of-governments-digital-services/), commented that the digital agenda had firm leadership and was based on sound evidence.

 GOV.UK is an award-winning website and continues to grow, but now our primary focus is on digital transformation - rebuilding government services for the way people live today.
 We've started work on redesigning 25 of the biggest and most-used transactional public services - we call them exemplars, leading the way for others to follow.
 Since April, we’ve done a great deal of work, often behind the scenes, and confirmed multi-million pound cost savings.
-We haven’t got as far as we would have liked; some projects were delayed because of difficulties in finalising funding.
-This held up recruitment, which meant we didn’t have enough people to do all the work.
+We haven’t got as far as we would have liked; some projects were delayed because of difficulties in resourcing, which meant we didn’t have enough people to do all the work.
 That’s something we’re already tackling.
 There’s still a huge amount of work to do but we hope to make up for lost time through the rest of the year.

 There’s more detail in the report below, but at a quick glance, in the 3 months between April and June, we: